Timeline of the Syrian civil war (November 2024–present): August 2025

 On 1 August SOHR reported that, five SDF members were killed and another injured by an ISIS attack in Eastern Deir Ezzor.

 On 6 August SOHR reported that, two SDF members were killed and another injured by an ISIS attack in Eastern Deir Ezzor.

 On 8 August SOHR reported that, a SDF member was killed by an ISIS attack in Eastern Deir Ezzor.

 On 14 August SOHR reported that, a SDF member was killed by ISIS attack in Southern Al-Hasakah.

 On the same day SOHR reported that, Clashes erupted between SDF and Arab national insurgents, during clashes an Arab militia was killed three others injured and six SDF members were captured.

 On 15 August SOHR reported that, a former SAA soldier was killed in an assassination in Hama City.

-On 16 August, the SOHR reported that since 8 August, 43 Syrian Government fighters had been killed and a further 48 civilians had been executed by Government forces in the clashes in Southern Syria, increasing the death toll since 13 July to 1,677.
+On 16 August, the SOHR reported that since 8 August, 43 Syrian government fighters had been killed and a further 48 civilians had been executed by Government forces in the clashes in Southern Syria, increasing the death toll since 13 July to 1,677.

 On 20 August SOHR reported that, a SDF member was killed by an ISIS attack in Deir Ezzor.

-On 21 August SOHR reported that, two Kurdish Asayish members and a gunmen were killed during a pursuit in Al-Raqqa.
+On 21 August SOHR reported that, two Kurdish Asayish members and a gunman were killed during a pursuit in Al-Raqqa.

-On 22 August SOHR reported that, an failed ISIS attack on Government forces left two ISIS militants and a security member were killed in Western Deir Ezzor.
+On 22 August SOHR reported that, a failed ISIS attack on Government forces left two ISIS militants and a security member were killed in Western Deir Ezzor.

 On 24 August SOHR reported that, a former SDF commander was killed by an ISIS attack in Eastern Deir Ezzor.

 On 25 August SOHR reported that, a SDF member was killed by an ISIS attack in Deir Ezzor countryside.

 On the same day SOHR reported that, a Kurdish Asayish member was killed by an ISIS attack in Al-Hasakah.

 On 26 August SOHR reported that, six Syrian soldiers were killed in an Israeli drone strike in Rif Dimashq.

 On the same day, a SDF member was killed by an ISIS attack in Deir Ezzor countryside.